 NMFA is exposed to various risks of loss related to torts; theft of, damages to and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
-NMFA participates in the State of New Mexico self-insurance program offered through the Risk Management Division of the New Mexico General Services Department.
+NMFA participates in the State of New Mexico self-insurance program (Risk Management Program).
 Under this program, NMFA pays an annual premium to the State for the following types of insurance coverage:

 - Workers' compensation insurance

 - General liability insurance

 - Civil rights

+- Blanket property insurance

+- Boiler and machinery insurance

 - Auto physical damage insurance

 - Crime insurance